ThoSe1990/cwt-cucumber/docs/index.rst

 Welcome to CWT-Cucumber!
 This is the documentation for my C/C++ Cucumber interpreter.
 Here you can find all information about this project, my motivation, how to use it in your projects and the source code / API documentation.

 .. note::
    This is a fun and educational project for me.
-After reading "Crafting Interpreters" by Robert Nystrom, I was looking for a good example that was not too complex.
+I am not getting paid for this and I am doing this on my own time, so if there are any problems it will depend on how busy I am to fix them.
+But I'll always answer as soon as I can.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    chapters/00_intro
-   chapters/01_getting_started
-   chapters/02_cpp
-   chapters/03_c
-   chapters/04_api
+   chapters/01_cwt_cucumber
+   chapters/10_api

 Indices and tables